 We are staying at the same place we stayed this spring, The AKA, and it’s nice to feel the creature comforts of an apartment that we are familiar with.
 Beaudin really likes this place and asked specifically that we stay here, instead of our previous airbnb in the city center.
 I’m thankful that despite the chaos that is this back and forth slog across the country, Beaudin is eager to come, enjoys Philly, and regards it fondly.
 I can’t imagine this with the added layer of him being obstinate about it.

 The chemo from this week will tank Beaudin’s counts and render him with absolutely no functioning immune system.
 I can already tell his counts are bottoming out because when I ask him to do anything, the answer is always that he ‘doesn’t feel like it.’
 When his counts are low, specifically his ANC at zero, he has no energy to do anything.
-Couple that with the weather here which is cold, but more impactfully: really windy, and I don’t much leverage I have to get him out of the house.
+Couple that with the weather here which is cold, but more impactfully: really windy, and I don’t have much leverage to get him out of the house.

 “Beau, I know you feel terrible and weak, but it’s frigid and blustery outside- let’s walk to the coffee shop, and you can wait outside while I get us stuff- and then we can walk back home in the cold.”